The venesection was painless to say the least, thank you for using local anaesthetics; highly recommended

-Testosterone has an erythropoietic stimulating effect that can cause polycythaemia, which manifests as an increase in hemoglobin, hematocrit, or red blood cell count.
+Testosterone has an erythropoietic stimulating effect that can cause polycythaemia, which manifests as an increase in haemoglobin, hematocrit, or red blood cell count.
 The incidence of polycythemia secondary to testosterone use ranges from 2.5% to 40% depending on the testosterone dose and administration method.
 When red blood cells are produced in great excess, it thickens the blood and therefore potentially makes the blood more viscous.
 Plethoric (red) face, breathlessness, fatigue, headache, nose bleed, high blood pressure, stroke and deep vein thrombosis (DVT) are all potential complications of polycythaemia.

-These risks that can be minimised and therefore it is very important to monitor haemoglobin (Hb) and haematocrit (HCT) levels while on testosterone therapy.
+These risks can be minimised and therefore it is very important to monitor haemoglobin (Hb) and haematocrit (HCT) levels while on testosterone therapy.
 Testosterone can increase the body’s production of red blood cells.
-To a certain extent they are very beneficial in increasing oxygenation to the rest of your body to enhance endurance and strength.
+To a certain extent, they are very beneficial in increasing oxygenation to the rest of your body to enhance endurance and strength.
 Nonetheless, when the red blood cells are produced in excess in large quantity due to prolonged stimulation of exogenous testosterone, it can cause health concerns.

-It is even more important for those who blast and cruise (B&C) to achieve supra-physiological testosterone level for a long period of time.
+It is even more important for those who blast and cruise (B&C) to achieve a supra-physiological testosterone level for a long period of time.
 Therapeutic venesection is very effective in restoring the balance of haemoglobin and haematocrit level in this context.
-It is very similar to what happens when donating blood, but this procedure is prescribed by physician as a method to bring down blood viscosity, it takes about 1 hour to complete.
-In the United Kingdom, those who are on exogenous testosterone are not allowed to donate blood, and one may not want to involve his NHS GP to be referred to haematologist.
+It is very similar to what happens when donating blood, but this procedure is prescribed by a physician as a method to bring down blood viscosity, it takes about 1 hour to complete.
+In the United Kingdom, those who are on exogenous testosterone are not allowed to donate blood, and one may not want to involve his NHS GP to be referred to a haematologist.

 At Harley Street MD, we provide therapeutic venesection caused by exogenous testosterone replacement.
 Blood count will be checked before the procedure.
 Self-referral is accepted and your visit will be kept completely discreet.
-Repeat of blood test 7-14 days after procedure is also included in the package.
+A repeat of blood test 7-14 days after the procedure is also included in the package.
 A therapeutic venesection of ~1 pint of blood will generally lower haematocrit by about 3%.
 In certain cases, repeat therapeutic venesection is required to restore normal Hb and HCT levels.